-Here is the whole wheat starter to be used with the whole wheat sourdough bread.
+This whole wheat sourdough starter is to be used with this whole wheat sourdough bread.

 In a 4-quart nonmetallic container, dissolve yeast in warm water (110 to 115 degrees F); let stand 5 minutes.
 Add whole wheat flour and sugar.
 Stir until blended.
 The mixture will be thick; any remaining lumps will dissolve during the fermentation process.
 Cover loosely with plastic wrap.

 Let stand in warm place for 5 days, stirring 2 to 3 times each day.
 The starter will rise and fall during the fermentation period; it becomes thinner as it stands.
 A temperature of 80 to 85 degrees F is best for developing the sour flavor.
 When the starter is developed, it is bubbly and may have a yellow liquid layer on top; stir starter before using.

 The starter can now be used for baking or placed in the refrigerator for later use.